Veterinary Medicine in English - interview

 7. Oogenesis - explain this process.

-9. DNA - explain its structure, function, the concept of a gene.
+8. DNA - explain its structure, function, and the concept of a gene.

 Chemistry: